 Scientific studies show that most men aren’t as good at listening as women.
-Human males do not have the same neural connections between our brain hemispheres as females do, and this means some information we take in gets lost along the way.
-We really have to work hard at some cognitive skills, especially listening.
+Men don’t have the same neural connections between our brain hemispheres as females do and this means some information we take in gets lost along the way.
+We really have to work hard at some cognitive skills—especially listening.
 And listening is essential to good parenting.Listening is essential to good parenting.

-1. Make listening a predictable routine
+1. You make listening a predictable routine.

-Most relationship skills evolve around habits—not just the bad ones but the good ones too.
-Get used to listening, family communication depends on it.
+Most relationship skills evolve around habits—not just the bad ones but the good ones, too.
+Get used to listening.
+Family communication depends on it.
 Make yourself practice until listening to your children is second nature.

-First things first.
-Hug your wife for a very long time, then sit down with your children, get on eye-level, and FOCUS.
+Sit down with your children, get on eye-level, and FOCUS.

 There’s typically a short window of opportunity to connect with a child’s recent experiences.
 That other stuff you’re doing can wait.
-Make it a tradition to sit together at the kitchen table while they tell you about their day
+Make it a tradition to sit together at the kitchen table while they tell you about their day.

-5. Listen with your eyes
+5. You listen with your eyes.

 Naomi famously told her father, “Daddy, please listen to me with your eyes.”
 He thought he could get away with checking his email while she told her story.
 She knew better.

-6. Repeat back what children tell you
+6. You repeat back what children tell you.

 This way they know you’re following the story.
-“Let me get this right…you finished finger painting and then you ate your sandwich?
+“Let me get this right.
+You finished finger painting and then you ate your sandwich?
 That’s cool.”

-7. Move beyond simple reflection
+7. You move beyond simple reflection.

 Ask questions that move the story along.
 “Tell me about the picture you painted.”
 “How did it make you feel when you struck out in baseball?”

-10. Listening patterns define family relationships
+10. Your listening patterns define family relationships.

-It’s not that complicated—your teenager is simply an evolution of a younger child.
-Raising teenagers starts with listening to them when they’re pre-teens.
+It’s not that complicated.
+Your teenager is simply an evolution of a younger child.
+Raising teenagers starts with listening to them when they’re preteens.
 Listening is not only preventative maintenance; it’s a beautiful relationship builder.

 Sound off: What do you do to make sure you are listening to your kids?